 Every spore-syringe contains thousands, maybe even millions of spores, from the same spore print.
-All these spores, in theory they can all germinate into a unique genotype with their own characteristics.
+All these spores, in theory, they can all germinate into a unique genotype with their own characteristics.
 So, when inoculating a substrate with a spore syringe, a large number of different genotypes end up in the substrate.
-Every unique genotype that grows to be a mushroom has its own characteristics when it comes to speed of growth, size and looks.
+Every unique genotype that grows to be a mushroom has its own characteristics when it comes to speed of growth size, and looks.
 This explains the unregular flushes and why one mushroom can look much nicer and healthier than the other.

-The more experienced grower therefore looks for the stronger genotypes and inoculates his substrate with a so-called “single strain” or “pure strain”.
-To understand this, first you need to know more about how you can separate the strong genotypes in the mycelium from the weak genotypes.
+The more experienced grower, therefore, looks for the stronger genotypes and inoculates his substrate with a so-called “single strain” or “pure strain”.
+To understand this first, you need to know more about how you can separate the strong genotypes in the mycelium from the weak genotypes.

-When you’ve inoculated the substrate with a spore-syringe and large parts of the substrate are colonised, often you can distinguish two different kinds of mycelium.
+When you’ve inoculated the substrate with a spore-syringe and large parts of the substrate are colonized, often you can distinguish two different kinds of mycelium.
 One kind looks somewhat fluffy/down-like; This is called Tomentose Mycelium.
 The other has a wiry-type structure; this is called Rhizomorph Mycelium.
 This is the kind we are looking for.
-Rhizomorph Mycelium has a larger potenty to grow into nice, healthy mushrooms than Tomentose Mycelium.
+Rhizomorph Mycelium has a larger potency to grow into nice, healthy mushrooms than Tomentose Mycelium.

-To make sure that only rhizomorph mycelium will develop, it’s possible to take a part of rhizomorph mycelium from a colonised substrate.
-This part of mycelium can serve as the inoculant for another container of sterilised substrate.
+To make sure that only rhizomorph mycelium will develop, it’s possible to take a part of rhizomorph mycelium from a colonized substrate.
+This part of mycelium can serve as the inoculant for another container of a sterilised substrate.
 If you took a good part with a strong genotype of the mycelium, within the new substrate will mostly grow healthy and strong mycelium.

-Growing the mycelium on agar in petri dishes first offers a solution for that problem.
+Growing the mycelium on agar in Petri dishes first offers a solution for that problem.
 The agar media is not a fertile soil for growing mushrooms, but the mycelium develops very nicely on it.
 Therefore mycelium that grows in Petri dishes can only be used to inoculate a substrate where it can develop further.

-Before we’ll continue with why and how agar can be used, we’ll show how you can make this cultivation media from agar agar.
+Before we’ll continue with why and how agar can be used, we’ll show how you can make this cultivation media from agar.